KaustubhKhulbe/rv-ipc/README.md

 - Hart 0/1 have to poll with `fstatus`.
 In a many-core system, this can cause back pressure on the pool to service these instructions
 - The reason for this is to allow the instructions to resolve by the WB stage of the core
     - If the request succeeded/failed, we would know by the WB stage, since we keep polling
+    - We also want to avoid trapping into the kernel, and do the entire communication via user space.
+This will come at the cost of no interrupts, but we expect handshakes to be low latency and not be IO-bound.